 Contact

-Applicants may email questions to GAHDT Program Manager, Puja Batra-Wells (batra-wells.1@osu.edu).
+Applicants may email questions to GAHDT Associate Director, Puja Batra-Wells (batra-wells.1@osu.edu).

 Faculty are invited to submit proposals for a Discovery Field School Grant.
-Field schools are faculty-led, interdisciplinary, experiential-learning programs offered as one-credit undergraduate courses that take students to domestic destinations to learn about the transformational value of the humanities and the arts.
+Field schools are faculty-led, interdisciplinary, experiential-learning programs.
+These can be offered as a one-credit undergraduate course or group independent study that takes students to domestic destinations to learn about the transformational value of the humanities and the arts.
 By immersing students in learning environments, field schools aim to close the gap between knowing and doing.
-This round of grants is for field schools implemented either during autumn 2024 or spring 2025.
-If course offerings are impacted by COVID-19, GAHDT will work with grant awardees on a case-by-case basis to reschedule.
+This round of grants is for field schools implemented either during autumn 2025 or spring 2026.

 Renewable annual grants of up to $15,000 will be awarded for field schools that further the declared purposes of the Global Arts + Humanities Discovery Theme to:

-• Deepen student cross-disciplinary engagement and experiential learning in the arts and humanities.
+- Deepen student cross-disciplinary engagement and experiential learning in arts and humanities.

-• Demonstrate the value of the arts and humanities to address critical societal challenges.
+- Demonstrate the value of arts and humanities methods and practices to address critical societal challenges and drive social change.

 Faculty Leaders